 Tran Quoc Pagoda

 MAP.
 Open 7:30am-5pm daily; closed from 11am to 1:30pm.
-This 6th century place of worship is the oldest Buddhist temple in Hanoi.
+This 6th century house of worship is the oldest Buddhist temple in Hanoi.

-Originally located on the banks of the Red River, it was relocated to Golden Fish Island in Ho Tay (West Lake) in the year 1615.
+Originally located on the banks of the Red River, it was moved to Golden Fish Island in Ho Tay (West Lake) in the year 1615.

 Numerous shrines grace the complex, however, the most astounding feature is the tall pagoda (renovated in 2004) that holds the ashes of many celebrated monks.